cocoxu/CS4650_spring2022/about.md

 There will be a math background test (due in the 1st week) and a programming homework (due in the 2nd week) at the beginning of the semester.
 If you have difficulty to handle them, you should expect a lot of extra work and challenges to catch up -- we strongly suggest you wait and take this class in a later semester.

-(**For students on the wait list:** we don't have any additional information on whether you will be able to enroll in the course, but if you plan to try and enroll, please complete and submit the background review, which is due during the first week.
-Email the TAs to get the access code to access the assignment on Gradescope.)
+(**For students on the wait list:** we don’t have any additional information on whether you will be able to enroll in the course, but if you plan to take the class, please complete and submit Problem Set 0 by the due time (late penalty will apply if submitted later).
+If you get off the wait list, you will be automatically added to Gradescope after about a day.
+You can also post a message on [Piazza](https://piazza.com/gatech/spring2022/cs4650a) to get the access code to Gradescope.
+If you cannot access Gradescope by the due date, please email your submission to the instructor.)